Ant McPartlin Says He 'Can't Accept' Best Presenter NTA As He Honours Co-Host Dec Donnelly

 Ant stood down from all his TV commitments in March, mid-way through the last series of the duo’s ’Saturday Night Takeaway’.

-Dec went on to present the remaining two episodes solo, also hosting the ‘Britain’s Got Talent’ live shows without his usual co-host.
+Dec went on to present the remaining two episodes solo, also helming the ‘Britain’s Got Talent’ live shows without his usual co-host.

 Ant did, however, still appear in pre-recorded auditions for the series, which were filmed prior to his arrest in March.